Irish Air Corps: 2022 Commission on the Defence Forces

 In February 2022, the Commission on the Defence Forces published a report.
 For the Air Corps, the report recommended that the service be renamed to the Irish Air Force and advocated for the establishment of a Chief of the Air Force.
+The Air Corps would change from being "an effective sub branch of the army" to having a "stand-alone command and decision-making structure".
 The report also recommended three levels of ambition (LOAs) with each level having different recommendations.
 LOA 1 proposes to maintain the current size of the Air Corps, while bringing active personnel numbers back up to the current establishment.

 LOA 2 recommends the development of additional capabilities, including: